dogtownmedia/ARKit-SceneKit-Paint-Tiltbrush-Demo/README.md

 ## Description
 Recreating aspects of tiltbrush using iOS11's ARKit.

+This app demos Apple's new ARKit by using a drawing mechanism in SceneKit, and renders the drawing in world space.
+A user can select different colors to add to their creation.

 ## Requirements
-XCode 9.0 beta & iOS11 beta installed on your deviceARKit
+XCode 9.0 beta & iOS11 beta installed on your device

 ## License